team-tornado-mixtape/team-tornado-mixtape-backend/README.md

 # MixTape

 Let's get ready to jam!
 Mixtape allows users to create authorization and upon signing in, the ability to create Mixtapes.
-When a user searches for songs by song title, relevant information is pulled from the Spotify and Apple Music APIs and added to a list of songs which a user can compile as a Mixtape.
+When a user searches for songs by song title or artist, relevant information is pulled from the Spotify and Apple Music APIs and added to a list of songs which a user can compile into a Mixtape.
+Songs are kept in the database and made available to other users for faster search capabilities.

 *Mixtape is an Application Programming Interface (API) built using Django Rest Framework (DRF)